 Professor Kay Yeoman is the current AcDLTE at UEA.
 Helena has the responsibility for enhancement of learning and teaching at UEA with a particular emphasis on promoting and disseminating new techniques and learning technologies.

 Faculty Associate Deans for Learning Teaching and Quality

 Each faculty at UEA has an Associate Dean (LTQ).
 The current role holders are

-Appointed by the Dean of Faculty each Associate Dean (LTQ) acts as chair of their Faculty Learning Teaching and Quality Committee and also sits on the Learning and Teaching Committee and Faculty Executive.
+Each Associate Dean (LTQ) acts as chair of their Faculty Learning Teaching and Quality Committee and also sits on the Learning and Teaching Committee and Faculty Executive.
 Their role is to develop and enhance learning and teaching within the Faculty ensuring dissemination within the Faculty of recommendations on good practice and changes to policies and practices made by committees and to take any issues arising to committees for discussion.
-A full role description can be found here.

 School Directors of Learning and Teaching

 This role may be held by an individual or several people with defined responsibilities depending on the size and requirements of the school.
 They have both a strategic and student facing role and are members of the Faculty Learning and Teaching Committee.